 In the end, brands are unable to communicate the right message, to the right person, at the right time.
 And, as we said earlier, running, proving ROI and scaling experiential becomes difficult.

 From the company’s point of view, experiential falls short, resulting in campaigns that are:

 On the other side of the problem, consumers can end up experiencing a confusing array of messages and the impression that the brand either doesn’t know or doesn’t care about what matters to them.
 From the consumer’s point of view:

 Ultimately, consumers feel a compounding frustration and their brand trust erodes.

 Taking an omnichannel approach to experiential has many benefits, including:

 However, don't jump into change without a clear process or plan for action.
 Before starting your evolution, it's worth revisiting how consumers experience your brand.

 Consumers don't see channels—they simply have relationships with brands.
+They want to experience connections now more than ever before.
 It's up to brands to deliver on that.
-Taking the time to assess your current state, create (or review) personas setting up experiential objectives in alignment with the customer journey can help elevate your brand with consumers and improve results.
+Taking the time to assess your current state, create (or review) personas setting up experiential objectives in alignment with the customer journey can help elevate your brand with consumers, and improve results..

 To learn more about overcoming your experiential marketing challenges, book a call with one of our experiential marketing experts today.